admica/AutoBuildMCP/README.md

 The AutoBuildMCP server is a Model Context Protocol (MCP) server designed to automate and monitor code builds.
 It exposes a set of tools that an MCP-compliant agent can use to watch a directory for code changes, trigger builds, and monitor the status.

-It uses a JSON-RPC 2.0 interface, as required by the MCP standard.
+It uses a JSON-RPC 2.0 interface.

 ## Setup